lukso-network/events-hack-your-profile-hackathon/README.md

 Use the LUKSO [L14 Test Network](https://docs.lukso.tech/networks/l14-testnet)

-Build something that uses or is build on top of one or multiple [Universal Profiles](https://docs.lukso.tech/standards/Universal-Profiles).
+Build something that uses or is built on top of one or multiple [Universal Profiles](https://docs.lukso.tech/standards/Universal-Profiles).
 You can use the [new token standards](https://docs.lukso.tech/standards/NFT2.0), as they are fully interoperable with Universal Profiles.

-You are encouraged to use the following libraries: [lsp-factory.js](https://docs.lukso.tech/tools/lsp-factoryjs/getting-started), [erc725.js](https://docs.lukso.tech/tools/erc725js/getting-started) and the [relayer API](https://docs.lukso.tech/tools/relayer-api/execute-transaction), if you want to hide transaction fees from your users.
+You are encouraged to use the following libraries: [lsp-factory.js](https://docs.lukso.tech/tools/lsp-factoryjs/getting-started), [erc725.js](https://docs.lukso.tech/tools/erc725js/getting-started) and the [relayer API](https://docs.lukso.tech/tools/relayer-api/execute-transaction) (if you want to hide transaction fees from your users).

-You tool or dApp can (but not must) be related to:
+Your tool or dApp can (but not must) be related to:
 - Metaverse
 - Creative Economy
 - Digital Identity / Reputation